aldebaran1/pyEclipse/README.md

 - 285A
 - 304A

-We are accressing the SUVI data via NOAA NCEI.
-This is problematic becuase NCEI has numerous paths to parts of the data at different data levels (from L1 to L2) and differnt data availability.
-The latest version of pyEclipse connects to SUVI L2 data whihc appears to be available for 2022 and 2023.
+We are accessing the SUVI data via NOAA NCEI.
+This is problematic because NCEI has numerous paths to parts of the data at different data levels (from L1 to L2) and different data availability.
+The latest version of pyEclipse connects to SUVI L2 data which appears to be available for 2022 and 2023.

 TO DO: add capability to download Honode XRT synoptic maps from https://solar.physics.montana.edu/HINODE/XRT/SCIA/synop_official/

-Presetnly, the XRT images need to be downlaoded manually, but pyEclipse reads the data with eio.load('hinode_image.fits')
+Currently, the XRT images need to be downloaded manually, but pyEclipse reads the data with eio.load('hinode_image.fits')

 To download desired SDO AIA images in .fits format,